Biodegradable Urns vs Traditional Urns: What Families Need to Know Before Choosing

 Scattering ashes is legal in most places, but regulations vary depending on location.

+Ocean burial (United States).
 The EPA permits scattering ashes at sea if you're at least 3 nautical miles from shore.
-Sinople notification is required within 30 days.
+Simple notification is required within 30 days.
 Biodegradable urns and flowers are permitted; non-biodegradable items are not.

+Lakes and rivers.
 Regulations vary by state and body of water.
 Some require permits or restrict scattering in drinking water sources.
 Always check local rules before planning a ceremony.
+Our lakes and rivers guide covers the details.

 Biodegradable urns are accepted (and often preferred) in all of these situations because they leave no lasting impact on the environment.